Go Fund Me

 The grass stalks below were collected by Mayian and her parents in the Maasai Mara in 2021, and represent 13 different species.

-The most nutritious of these grasses is the species found on the far right had side of the photo called red oat grass.
+The most nutritious of these grasses is the species found on the far right-hand side of the photo called red oat grass.

 Mayian’s dream is to see Samburu covered in rich fields of grass again one day.
 It will take a lot of work to restore the landscape and regenerate the grass, but in the meantime she wants to find ways to help the Grevy’s zebra and the other wild life that depends on grasslands to survive.
 Her aim is to raise awareness and contribute to raising funds by making Art.

 Her sculpture of a Grevy’s zebra in amongst a herd of the more common Burchell’s zebra tries to highlight how different these rare, very special, desert-adapted zebra are to common zebra.
-The sculpture is for sale in Kenya to the highest bidder and all donations will go to the Grevy’s Zebra Trust feeding programme!
+The sculpture is for sale in Kenya to the highest bidder and this plus all donations will go to the Grevy’s Zebra Trust to fund their feeding programme!

 Please spread the word and thank you for your support!